Ross65536/job-scheduler/DESIGN.md

 These will probably be hardcoded on the client instead.

 - The `-c` flag specifies the server location and the HTTP Basic authn for the user.
 This could be cached between command executions to simplify the interface.
-Example: `-c user1:pass1@127.0.0.1:8080`
+Example: `-c=http://user1:pass1@127.0.0.1:8080`
 - The `-cert` flag specifies the filepath of the server's public key.

 ## Auth